avxsynth-testing/avxsynth-wiki/Testing-Summary.md

  * All functions except FadeIn/Out/IO0 truncate audio-only streams

         FadeIO2(Tone(length=3), 48, fps=48) # The total length should be 3.25s, but only 3s of audio is generated

+## Field

+All working

+## Focus

+All working

+## FPS

+All working (ConvertFPS in switch mode is not tested, but appears to be working).

+## Histogram

+Not tested thoroughly, but appears to be working.